aaryaupadhya12/SLM_20_Newsgroups/README.md

 The 20 Newsgroups dataset shows moderate class balance:
 - Most categories have 500-600 training samples
-- Some variation in class sizes (imbalance ratio ~1.5x)
+- Some variation in class sizes (imbalance ratio ~1.9x)
-- Weighted metrics used to account for class imbalance

 ---